kigunoDark/100DaysChallehge-/log.md

 **Today's Progress**: file system, work with a simple data in a my project but it doesnt work yet.
 **Thoughts:** Don't give up bro.
 You will find a mistake tommorow

-Why can't I commit my log file fuck
+Why can't I commit my log file?

 **Link to work:** https://github.com/kigunoDark/100DaysChallehge-